 9. Can an Associate Member hold a chapter office?
-Chapters may but are not required, to grant their Associate Members the privileges of voting on chapter matters or serving in chapter office or on committees, within certain limits Associate Members may hold chapter office, excluding those of president or vice president.
-They may serve on or chair chapter committees, with the exception of examination or nominating committees.
+Yes, all members may run for a chapter office.
+They may serve on or chair chapter committees, with the exception of examination committees.
 (For more information you should refer to your chapter bylaws and PTG Bylaws, Article VIII Section E4.)

 10. Will I be pressured to join?
 There is never pressure to join PTG.
 Membership in PTG is designed and intended to benefit the individual technician.
 The opportunities presented to you are there to help further your career and abilities as a piano technician.
 Hopefully, you will see the benefit of joining the organization after experiencing everything from the camaraderie of the members to the possibilities for career advancement by pursuing your RPT status.